Frequently Asked Questions

 What is the difference between psychotherapy and counselling?

 Sometimes the two terms are used to mean the same thing and they do have similarities.
 Both are talking therapies dealing with emotional issues but psychochotherapy is usually more in-depth and deals with the underlying issues with a greater emphasis on developing insight in order to bring about change.
 With psychotherapy you are more likely to consider aspects of your past, especially your early life, to see how this has affected you in the present and the changes you make are likely to be more fundamental.
-Trading for psychotherapy is therefore longer than for counselling.
+Training to become a psychotherapist therefore takes longer than for counselling.
 The governing body for psychotherapists is the UKCP.

 What is meant by an Integrative Approach?